-Martin et al. (2006) interpret the negative velocity anomalies NW of the present slab at depths between 70 and 110 km (see the relevant temperature slices in Figs. 2 and 4a) as a shallow asthenospheric upwelling associated with possible slab rollback.
+Martin et al. (2006) interpret the negative velocity anomalies NW of the present slab at depths between 70 and 110 km (see the relevant temperature slices in Figs. 2, 5a, and 7a) as a shallow asthenospheric upwelling associated with possible slab rollback.
 Also, they mention partial melting as an additional contribution to the reduction of seismic velocities at these depths.
-The results of our assimilation show that the descending slab is surrounded by a narrow border of hotter rocks at depths of 70 to 110 km (the temperature difference between the slab and its surroundings is up to 500 K).
-Although we do not consider the effects of slab dehydration or partial melting in the modeling, the numerical results obtained support the hypothesis of dehydration of the descending lithosphere and its partial melting as the primary source of reduction of seismic velocities at these depths and probably deeper (see temperature slices at the depths of 130 to 220 km).
+The results of our assimilation show that the descending slab is surrounded by a border of hotter rocks at depths down to about 250 km (Fig. 7).
+The rocks could be heated due to partial melting as a result of slat dehydration.
+Although we do not consider the effects of slab dehydration or partial melting in the modeling, the numerical results support the hypothesis of dehydration of the descending lithosphere and its partial melting as the source of reduction of seismic velocities at these depths and probably deeper (see temperature slices at the depths of 130 to 220 km).
+Alternatively, the hot anomalies beneath the Transylvanian basin and partly beneath the Moesian platform (see Fig. 7d) could be dragged down by the descending slab since the Miocene times, and therefore, the slab was surrounded by the hotter rocks (Fig. 7a-c).
+Using numerical experiments Honda et al. (2007) showed recently how the lithospheric plate subducting beneath the Honshu Island in Japan dragged down a hot anomaly adjacent to the plate.

 Some areas of high temperature at depths below 280 km can be associated with mantle upwelling in the region.
 High-temperature anomalies are not clearly visible in the restored temperatures at these depths, because the upwelling was likely not active in Miocene times.